jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 red: make it fail
 -----------------------------------------------------------------------------

-I disable the current failing test by using the `unittest.skip decorator`_
+I uncomment the `unittest.skip decorator`_ to disable the current failing test

 .. code-block:: python